Systemwide agreements fall into three categories:

 Mechanical System Review - Frequently Asked Questions

 Building commissioning is required for all new construction over 10,000 square feet, according to the California Building Code.
 By policy, the California State University expands this requirement to include new and renovation construction of $3,000,000 or greater in construction costs.

 Campuses are encouraged to coordinate commissioning policy requirements with Capital Planning Design and Construction (CPDC) planners at the Office of the Chancellor at the onset of each project.

 Systemwide Commissioning (Cx) and Monitoring-Based Commissioning (MBCx) Master Enabling Agreements have been executed to support CSU commissioning efforts.
 Campuses may contract with any of the listed MEA firms through their respective MEA agreements.

 Campuses will continue to have the option to select either providers from the MEA listing or enter into contracts via Service Agreement with any other qualified firm.
 When entering into individual Service Agreements outside of the MEA, it is recommended that the Cx and MBCx scopes shown in the base MEA agreements be used for consistency.
-Contact CPDC’s department of Architecture and Engineering for more information.
+Contact CPDC’s department of Energy, Sustainability and Transportation for more information.

 Proper stewardship of the CSU’s facilities requires knowledge of the various components in each building to determine which repairs or modifications may be necessary to restore the systems and building to an acceptable condition and to provide for long-range facility renewal planning.